-Major topics included potential changes to PCEP contracts, contingency usage, track access delays and Differing Site Conditions (DSC) field order updates.
+The CMB discusses major topics including potential changes to PCEP contracts, contingency usage, track access delays and Differing Site Conditions (DSC) field order updates.

 Potential contract changes will follow the PCEP Change Order Procedure.
 Once approved changes are executed, they will be reported in the Change Management section (Section 9) of this report.